 Simply put: anywhere that includes a Source Code Editor < >

 .
 This tool will be located in areas where you can add text content to a page or email.
-If it appears to be a foreign script that shouldn’t be there - chances are that it shouldn’t.
+If it appears to be a foreign script that shouldn’t be there, chances are it shouldn’t.

-Below is a list laid out of all of the different areas to look for Malware script.
+Below is a list of all the different areas to inspect for a Malware script.
 If you believe your site has been infected with malicious script, take the time to scan through these features: